 Extremely heavy rainfall in the north of England resulted in an unfolding crisis in the small town of Whaley Bridge in Derbyshire.
-Click on the picture below to view the video

-On Thursday 1st August, all of Whaley Bridge’s residents were asked to leave their properties as the risk to life was far too great for them to remain in their homes.
+All of Whaley Bridge’s residents were asked to leave their properties as the risk to life was far too great for them to remain in their homes.
 Residents of Whaley Bridge were asked to find accommodation with family and friends, and an evacuation shelter was set up at Chapel High School in nearby Chapel-en-le-Frith for those who were unable to make alternative arrangements.

 The race to save Whaley Bridge was on.